Africa Geographic Blogger Profiles

 At Robin Pope Safaris we have one simple goal: to give our guests an amazing African safari holiday, experiencing the wonder of Africa's secluded wilderness, rich culture and outstanding wildlife, whilst staying in our lodges and safari camps in Zambia and Malawi.

-Recent Post: Top spots for sundowners in the wilderness
+Recent Post: When water rules the wilderness

 I am a full-time IT Consultant based in Helsinki, Finland, but I moonlight as a wildlife photographer whenever I can take time off work.
 I have loved animals since I was a little kid and my biggest wish was to see lions in the wild in Africa.
 Now, I have a perpetual case of Africa Fever, and when I am not in Africa chances are I am dreaming about it – so some things never change, but they do become more acute!
 I have travelled to over 40 countries spanning 5 continents, and recently I discovered that the only other thing I love almost as much as being on the road is sharing pictures and stories of my forays into amazing places around the world.
 To know and see more please visit my website.